Active learning for data streams: a survey: Summary and future directions

-This survey outlines the challenge of conducting active learning with data streams and investigates different approaches for selecting the most informative data points in real-time.
-Our examination reveals that existing research has predominantly concentrated on creating online classification models, which can operate with both stationary and drifting data streams.
-However, there has been comparatively limited effort devoted to online active linear regression or dedicated to constructing online regression models in general.
 We believe that there are several promising directions for future research in this field.
 First, we recommend further investigation into online active learning strategies specifically designed for regression models.
 Given the limited work in this area, there is a need for more advanced methods that can be applied to nonlinear models, beyond linear models or linear bandits.
 For example, there has been a recent spark of interest toward the use of Bayesian optimization for active learning in nonlinear regression problems \citep{Mohamadi2020,Riis2022}.
 Additionally, model-agnostic methods that can be applied to a variety of regression models could be valuable as they would provide a more general solution to the problem.
 Second, we believe that there is potential for research into single-pass online sampling strategies for dynamic data streams.
 Ensemble models and batch-based approaches have been the dominant methods in online classification, but some of their assumptions or requirements may not hold in many real-world applications.
 For instance, in some applications, data may arrive in a continuous stream, and it may not be possible to divide it into batches due to time or memory constraints.
 In such cases, single-pass online sampling strategies that do not require the use or update of multiple models would be more practical.
 Moreover, it could be beneficial to develop online active learning strategies that are able to tackle all the types of distribution shifts introduced in Section \ref{subsec:drifting}.
 Finally, the combination of reinforcement learning and active learning in pool-based scenarios is an area of ongoing research.
 We believe that the study of online reinforcement learning to optimize sampling strategies could provide valuable insights into how to best perform active learning in dynamic environments.